erikberglund/AppBlocker/README.md

 # Configure Applications

- Add the bundle identifier for each application you wish to block to the list 'blockedBundleIdentifiers'
+ Add the bundle identifier for each application you wish to block to the list *blockedBundleIdentifiers*

  ```python
  blockedBundleIdentifiers = ['com.apple.InstallAssistant.Sierra']